-- To answer a call, slide towards on the right. - To reject a call, slide towards on the left. - To reject the call and send an SMS message to the caller, slide towards on the top.
+- To answer a call, slide up.

+- To reject a call, slide down.

+- To reject the call and send an SMS message to the caller, slide up from the bottom left of the screen and tap one of the preset text messages to send it to the caller.